Opening Insights: Facial Recognition Tech is Getting Better

-Amazon boasts that its Rekognition software can track and analyze hundreds of people in a photo using a database with tens of millions of faces.
+(CNET, US) Amazon boasts that its Rekognition software can track and analyze hundreds of people in a photo using a database with tens of millions of faces.
 The ACLU has expressed concern about law enforcement’s use of the technology, saying it could be abused by governments to pose a “grave threat to communities, including people of color and immigrants, and to the trust and respect Amazon has worked to build.”

 In July, the Orlando Police Department officially ended its Amazon Rekognition program after a bumpy ride.
 The department had temporarily stopped using Rekognition in June 2018 after the city’s pilot program with Amazon ended and after the ACLU penned an open letter to Amazon CEO Jeff Bezos highlighting privacy concerns.
 Amazon employees have also protested the sale of Rekognition software to police.